 Common suffixes and what they signify:

-My approach: Rather than trying to memorize thousands of ingredients, I learned these common patterns.
-It helped me make educated guesses about unfamiliar ingredients without having to research each one individually.
+The smart approach: Rather than trying to memorize thousands of ingredients, learn these common patterns.
+They let you make educated guesses about unfamiliar names without researching each one individually.

 PEG compounds: